KosherBacon/Raspberry-Pi-GPIO/README.md

 ## How to Install

 * All instructions assume you are using a version of Debian.
+* I am working on an all in one .sh script to install and setup the program.

 Firstly you will need python.
 ```bash